 As a child of a traumatised mother or traumatised bonding system, we may unconsciously bond/identify with our mother's trauma and/or survival strategies.
 The fields of neuroscience and epi-genetics have now identified this phenomenon as trans-generational traumatisation.
 In our symbiotic need we do not discriminate and will bond with that which is available, healthy or not.

-Identity Therapy using the Intention Method, provides tools with which we can safely, step by step, disentangle from trans-generational traumatisation.
+Identity-oriented Psychotrauma Therapy, using the Intention Method, facilitates "self encounters", in which we can safely, step by step, disentangle from trans-generational traumatisation.

 Surviving behaviours after a trauma include: